 Sakya monastery is located at the northern hill of Sakya county in Shigatse prefecture of Tibet autonomous region of China.
 In year 1023 of Tibetan water ox year, Khon Kunchock Gyalpo, a well learn Buddhist scholar of Nyingma sect found this location a very auspicious and decide to establish a monastery at the location.

-Sakya literary means a pale earth.
-When Khunchok decide to establish his monastery at the location, he saw the hill resemble a lying elephant.
-He brought the land by paying the land owner with his family fortune.
-Due to the pale color of land, he decide to called his monastery and his school of Tibetan Buddhism as Sakya, which means pale earth.
+Sakya means a pale earth.
+When Khunchok decided to establish his monastery at the location, he saw the hill resemble a lying elephant.
+He bought the land by paying the landowner with his family’s fortune.
+Due to the pale color of the land, he decided to name his monastery and school of Tibetan Buddhism Sakya, which means “pale earth.”

-Sakya monastery is divided into two parts separated by a river of Trom-chu.
-The monastic complex on the northern hill is known as Jhangma and the monastic complex on the southern plan is known as Lhoma.
-Travellers are more like to visit the monastic complex on the southern plan if they have less time.
+The Sakya monastery is divided into two parts, separated by the Trom-chu River.
+The monastic complex on the northern hill is known as Jhangma, and the monastic complex on the southern plan is known as Lhoma.
+Travellers are more likely to visit the monastic complex on the south of the plan if they have less time.

-Sakyapa Pagpa was invited by the Mongol Empire of China to teach them Tibetan Buddhism and in return, Sakyapa were given the privilege to rule the local government of Tibet.
-During his time at Pagpa, He expands the complex of the Southern plan of the Sakya monastery in the year 1268.
-He builds a new assembly hall with four big pillars, One of the woods used for the pillar was donated by the Chinese empire himself with the conch shell which is believed to have capabilities to save decease relatives from the hell realm.
-During medieval times, people have to pay lots of slivers to have the conch blown in the name of their deceased relative.
-The entire complex of the south is designed defensively.
+The Mongol Empire of China invited Sakyapa Pagpa to teach them Tibetan Buddhism, and in return, Sakyapa was given the privilege to rule the local government of Tibet.
+During his time at Pagpa, he expanded the complex of the southern plan of the Sakya monastery in 1268.
+He builds a new assembly hall with four big pillars.
+One of the woods used for the pillar was donated by the Chinese emperor himself, along with a conch shell, which is believed to have the capability to save deceased relatives from the hell realm.
+During medieval times, people had to pay a substantial amount of silver to have the conch blown in the name of their deceased relative.
+The entire south complex is designed defensively.

 The main complex on southern Sakya Monastery looks like a medieval fort.
 It has a high wall surrounding the Temple with the watchtower on four corners, which is dubbed the great wall of Tibet.
 The walls are 16 meters high and 3.5 meters thick.
 While you are inside the complex you will have a different architectural style, which could give travellers an experience of being in a different world.
 Many books and websites define this architecture as a Mongol style which I really don’t think.